ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 <cftype>
 .........

-Nodes of this type define a CoreFoundation type, such :c:type:`CFURLRef`.
+Nodes of this type define a CoreFoundation type, such *CFURLRef*.
 These elements are used to define a Python proxy for the CoreFoundation type and to register that type with the bridge.
 The proxy type is a subclass of :class:`objc_object`.